 Think about the average corporate job.
 You sit in a cubicle or office.
 You shuffle paper.
 Most of what we do is “make-work.”

-I could insert a bunch of quotes from Fight Club (a great book, by the way).
+I could insert a bunch of quotes from Fight Club.
 But Fight Club’s theme is based on nihilism, which is for quitters and pussies.
 You’re mad at the world, are you?
 Since when does that make you tough?
 Every whiner and pussy throughout the history of time has been pissed off at the world.

 Instead of going Fight Club and breaking shit, you need to build something.
 As a man, to remain sane you need a long-term, ongoing project that can be steadily improved.

 This project can be anything.
 My projects have always been my body, my blogs, and a dog.

 I was a fat kid with asthma growing up.
 I then got my black belt, boxed in a ring, and beat up pretty much everyone who looked at me sideways.
 I went from a bullied kid to someone that couldn’t even get local fights.
 By the time I was a freshman in high school, even seniors didn’t want to fuck with me.
 I could only get into fight when I went out of town, where no one knew my reputation.

 Later in life, due to extreme injuries, I was unable to exercise.
 I got fat.
 Fixing my body was my project.
 I lost 80 pounds of fat.
 Then I started gaining muscle.
 This project is ongoing.
 I just started juicing, for example, in order to improve my vitality.

 I’ll be in the gym when the next fucked-up thing happens to me.
 Tragedy is always around the corner.
 It’s just waiting to catch you slipping.

 I’ve had a web presence since 1999, when I uploaded my articles on self-improvement to a Comcast server.
 (What I would do to find those articles….)